Musxeto/demo-prism-db/ReadMe.md

 This application is a fully functional MVP (Minimum Viable Product) with all core features implemented and working.
 Users can:

-- Connect to multiple MySQL databases
+- Connect to multiple database systems (MySQL and PostgreSQL)
 - Browse database schemas interactively
 - Write and execute SQL queries
 - View and export query results